 The Mercedes E-Class interior looks and feels expensive especially if you upgrade to the top-spec infotainment system.
 It has lovely, high-def graphics, but also awkward controls

-The Mercedes E-Class’ interior looks, feels and even smells luxurious – sitting in it is a constant reminder that life has gone really rather well.
+The Mercedes E-Class interior looks, feels and even smells luxurious – sitting in it is a constant reminder that life has gone really rather well.
 It’s bursting with clever equipment and tech, but you’re not confronted with a sea of confusing buttons – instead you get four classy metal air vents, large swathes of swooping trim pieces and sculpted air vents at either end of the dashboard.
 It really is a thing of beauty.

-SE models are the cheapest but even they’ll make you feel good.
+SE cars are the cheapest but even they’ll make you feel good.
 Leather upholstery is standard – you can choose from black, brown and beige – and the dashboard is finished with aluminium trim pieces.
 Ambient lighting, which basks the interior in a cool glow, is standard and you can choose from no less than 64 colours using the infotainment system.

 Sporty Mercedes-AMG E43 models get black leather seats and contrasting red stitching, although brown and beige colours are available.
 You also get red seatbelts, floor mats with red piping, a leather-trimmed dashboard with more red stitching and AMG-branded scuff plates in the door openings – and a big powerful engine.

-If you want your Mercedes to smell like the perfume counter in John Lewis then the £295 Air Balance pack should do the trick.
+If you want your Mercedes E-Class to smell like the perfume counter in John Lewis then the £295 Air Balance pack should do the trick.
 It adds your choice of fragrance to the air as well as ionising and filtering it to make it feel as fresh as an alpine meadow.